 Two aspects of information ordering that affect flow within sentences and beyond

-Readers often mention ‘flow’ when they describe good writing.
+Readers often mention “flow” when they describe good writing.
 Skilled authors create flow gradually in successive drafts, freely moving, removing and adding text as they arrange their thoughts and generate new ideas, through a process that interweaves writing and revising.
 Some translators also work that way, revising several or many successive drafts.
-However, manuscript editors and translators – we who work with others’ ideas – have practical and ethical constraints on what we can add or remove, however.
+However, manuscript editors and translators – we who work with others’ ideas – have practical and ethical constraints on what we can add, remove or rearrange.
 Our main revision tools for improving clarity and readability through better flow are word choice and information ordering within sentences.
 This workshop focuses on the latter.

 Developer and facilitator: Mary Ellen Kerans

-Purposes: To learn about how parallelism works beyond the level of sentence parts or lists; to learn about or review the relevance of theme–rheme progression across sentence boundaries.
-To apply our analysis of these concepts to editing decisions.
+Purposes: To learn or reflect on how parallelism works beyond the level of sentence parts or lists; to learn about or review the relevance of theme–rheme progression across sentence boundaries; to apply our analysis of these concepts to editing decisions.

-1) We will first look at smoothly flowing prose and analyze the structural features that contribute to fluent reading.
+1) We will first look at smoothly flowing prose and discuss the structural features that contribute to fluent reading.

-2) Through short editing tasks, we will discuss patterns we see, potential ties between information units, and how reordering information can improve flow, especially in translated texts.
+2) Through short editing tasks, we will talk about patterns we see, potential ties between information units, and how reordering information can improve flow, especially in translated texts.

-3) We will discuss a more realistic editing task or two, in which there will be a mix of problems that include confusing information ordering, surface errors and content inconsistencies.
-The text will have some of the problems we often see in manuscripts drafted by inexpert writers of English or translations that may be accurate but were not revised for flow.
+3) We will collaborate on two editing tasks.
+One will have a mix of problems (confusing information ordering, surface errors and content inconsistencies) such as we often see in manuscripts drafted by inexpert writers of English.
+One will be a translation that is accurate but not revised for flow.

 Who should attend?
-Translators, translation revisers, authors’ editors, other types of manuscript editors, and teachers of writing can benefit from a discussion of these concepts.
+Translators, translation revisers, authors’ editors, other types of manuscript editors, and teachers of writing can benefit from and contribute to a discussion of these concepts.

-Outcome skills: Participants will have a way to analyze possible reasons why a text might still sound dense or confusing even after surface errors have been corrected.
+Outcome skills: Participants will have a way to identify and explain possible reasons why a text might still sound dense or confusing even after surface errors have been corrected.
 Recognition of reasons for poor flow should make editing decisions easier to make.

 There will be a short text to edit before the workshop.
-It will be sent about a week before the session so that it can be edited (on paper would be fine) and brought to the workshop.
+It will be sent about a week before the session so that it can be edited (on paper is best) and brought to the workshop.

-Learn more about systemic-functional linguistics and grammar (which uses the theme–rheme concept) if you wish:
+Like to learn more about systemic-functional linguistics and grammar (which uses the theme–rheme concept)?

-Browse the Internet, but no special depth of knowledge is needed.
-Briefly, systemic-functional grammar is a bridge between syntactic analysis as we learned it in school – through which we examined word functions and rule-governed structures – and the communicative function of texts.
+Browse the Internet, but no special depth of knowledge is needed for this workshop.
+Briefly, systemic-functional grammar is a bridge between syntactic analysis as we learned it in school – through which we examined word functions (“parts of speech”) and rule-governed structures – and the communicative function of texts.
 Names to look for are M.A.K.
 Halliday, R. Hasan and, more recently, J. Martin.

 About the facilitator: Mary Ellen Kerans works freelance mainly as a biomedical translator and authors’ editor in Barcelona.
 She also works with historical texts and, lately, fiction.
 She received her MA in TESOL from Teachers College, Columbia University and still occasionally does classroom teaching.
 Her background in education includes writing instruction and materials development, especially in English for specific purposes (health sciences).
-Until recently, she served on MET’s Council.